Master Engineering Systems: Automotive Systems Full-time

 An automotive master degree gives you access to a broad field.
 You could work in research, design, development, production or evaluation.
 You have a deep understanding of vehicle systems and components.
 But also solid communication and project management skills.
 This puts you in a great place for a rewarding career in this industry.

 Looking back: Online Open Day

-The Online Open Day was on Saturday 19 November.
+The Online Open Day was on Saturday 21 January.
 Did you miss it?
-No worries.
-You can watch the talk shows we held about admission, housing, visas and scholarships.
+No worries!
+You can still watch our talk shows about admission, housing, visas and scholarships.
 Our students and staff tell you all you need to know.
 Check it out!

 Dutch way of learning

 The atmosphere in a Dutch classroom is quite informal and your lecturers are easy to talk to.
 In fact, at Dutch universities like HAN, you’re seen as a partner in the learning process.
 Class sizes are small and your lecturers encourage you to actively participate in class.
 To ask questions.
 To give your own opinion.
 They also stimulate you to be creative.
 And to discover things for yourself.